davecao/StructCompare/Readme.rst

                                   external program Blastp.
 If it is
                                   given, the internal pairwised sequence
                                   alignment will not be done.
-    --mol2,-b <Required>         The second molecule in PDB format.
+    --mol2, -b <Required>              The second molecule in PDB format.
     --chain1,-c1 <Optional>               Specify the chain name of the first molecule in PDB format.
 If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
     --chain2,-c2 <Optional>               Specify the chain name of the second molecule in PDB format.
 Optioned.
 If not given, all alpha carbon atoms will be picked up for pairwise structure alignment.
     --showElapsedTime, -e              Print out elapsed time (boolean).
     --gui, -g                          Show the pairwise comparison in graphic user interface.
-    --gapExt, -ge <Optional>           Gap Extension penalty for Sequence-based structural
-                                   alignment.Default is 1
-    --gapOpen, -go <Optional>          Gap Open penalty for Sequence-based structural alignment.Default is 5
-    --help,-h                         Print out usage.
+    --gapExt, -ge <Optional>           Gap Extension penalty for Sequence-based structural alignment.Default is 1 --gapOpen, -go <Optional>          Gap Open penalty for Sequence-based structural alignment.Default is 5 --help,-h                         Print out usage.
     --method,-m <Default=1>           comparison method(number):
                                    1. FATCAT rigid.